qualityshepherd/brine/posts/of_yarn_and_bone.md

 - ask a still lake to reflect a scene it's been witness to
 - ask the moon to hold back the tide
 - ask vines to ensnare a foe
-- help tell the story of a misdeed that a forest, church, or statue cannot tell alone
+- ask a flame to cage a foe

 #### Promises